iarxm/csim-man/index.md

 Tournament 2 will be a second cycle with bonus points awarded

 ### POINTS ALLOCATION

+#### Point Stack Per Event

+The total points within each event will be tallied and the leaders total points will then be used to normalize all allocated points to within 10,000.

+The leader will receive 10,000 points.

+All other athletes will receive `Event_Points = Total_Of_Athlete * ( 10,000 / ( Total_Of_Leader ) ) `

+#### Point Stack Per Heat Cycles

 | PLACE | POINTS |
 |-------|--------|